 Branding is the use of colors and images to create a unique or stand-out visual identify of your business.
 Think of it as what you would like to spring into your customers’ minds every time your business name is mentioned.
 What, for instance, comes to your mind when someone says Starbucks?
 Of course, great cappuccino comes to mind, as does color green!
 What about McDonald’s?
 The golden arches no doubt.
 In short, a great logo not only builds brand identify, but also attracts customers and gives your outfit a professional look.

-The branding process requires thought and creativity, and begins long before your company opens its doors for business.
-Writing in an article that was published by American Express, Lou Imbriano, CEO of TrinityOne, Inc., advises business owners to begin by writing down the adjectives that best describe their brands.
+Your branding strategy requires thought and creativity, and begins long before your company opens its doors for business.
+Lou Imbriano, CEO of TrinityOne, Inc., advises business owners to begin by writing down the adjectives that best describe their brands.
 This should give you a rough idea on how to customize the design of company logo and wording of the slogan.
 For example, if you want to start a carpentry in such a world where environmental degradation is a concern for most people, eco-friendly should be one of your top adjectives.
 Therefore, settling on a green logo can help to promote your business as eco-friendly.

 Since your logo will be on business cards, invoices, receipts, leaflets and a variety of other business documents and advertising materials, it is important to get it right.
 Hiring competent designers will ensure you end up with a clear and simple logo or trademark that effectively communicates the message of your company.
 Branding experts can also help you craft a slogan that represents the culture and personality of your business.

 Businesses, like human beings, have reputations to protect.
 Once this reputation is damaged, it can be very difficult and costly to repair.
 Word of mouth is what people – both customers and employees – say about your business, person to person or on online platforms such as Twitter and Facebook.